Intermediate Concepts

 dams = []

-# Open each file and convert contents to python objects
+# Open each json file and convert contents to python dictionaries

 dams.append(dam_dict)